gatsbyjs/gatsby/docs/tutorial/e-commerce-with-datocms-and-snipcart/index.md

 You can edit your site's code locally by following these steps:

-- Clone the project by Selecting the "Clone or download" button on your repository's main page, which will display a link for you to copy.
+- Clone the project by selecting the "Clone or download" button on your repository's main page, which will display a link for you to copy.

 - Copy the project to your computer and install its dependencies, other JavaScript projects that your site relies on to work.